Hendrix-CS/csci285/labs/kmeans-pca.md

 Then make another plot using the
 `Factor Value[4 meta-groups]` column for the color.

-Report on any patterns you notice in the figure.
+Report on any patterns you notice in the figures.

-Compare the figure you created with those found in the original scientific paper.
+Compare the figures you created with those found in the original scientific paper.

 ## Grading

-* To earn a 5, demonstrate
-* To earn a 10, do the above and
-* To earn a 14, do the above and
-* To earn a 17, do the above and
-* To earn a 20, do the above and
+* 15 points for loading the cancer data, clustering, and drawing heatmaps.
+* 15 points for loading the cell data, using PCA, and drawing figures.
+* 10 points for well-written explanation of data, discussion of each graph, and summary section.